 Weighing just 11-pounds, and with the attachable bag removable for easier folding, the scooter can move up to 15-miles per hour.

-They also include electric breaking, so when you break, you actually charge the battery. material that is durable and resists damage that could range from high impact to surface scratches, and it is fully recyclable.
+When you break, you actually charge the battery, thanks to the included electric breaking.
+The material resists damage and is durable that could range from surface scratches to high impact, and it is fully recyclable.

 |$250,000 for 7.5%||$250,000 for 15%||Robert Herjavec|